-(8) (H) "Local Coastal Program:, Town of Mendocine" means the County of Mendocine a local government's (1) land use plans, (2) zoning ordinances, (3) Zoning District zoning district maps, and (4) within sensitive coastal resource areas, other implementing actions for the Town of Mendocino, which, when taken together, meet the requirements of, and implement the provisions and policies of, this division at the local level.
-Pursuant to [\] Public Resources Code Section 30108.6, the Town of Mendocino Land Use Plan, Town of Mendocino Zoning Code, Town of Mendocino Zoning District Map, and any other implementing actions, which, when taken together, meet the requirements of, and implement the provisions and policies of, the Coastal Act within the boundaries of the Town of Mendocino as depicted on the [\] Mendocino Town Land Use Map (Figure 4.13-3) and [\] Mendocino Town Zoning Map (Mendocino Town Zoning Code Figure 1).
+(8) (H) "Local Coastal Program:, Town of Mendocine" means the County of Mendocine a local government's (1) land use plans, (2) zoning ordinances, (3) Zoning District zoning district maps, and (4) within sensitive coastal resource areas, other implementing actions for the Town of Mendocine, which, when taken together, meet the requirements of, and implement the provisions and policies of, this division at the local level.
+Pursuant to [] Public Resources Code Section 30108.6, the Town of Mendocino Land Use Plan, Town of Mendocino Zoning Code, Town of Mendocino Zoning District Map, and any other implement the provisions and policies of, the Coastal Act within the boundaries of the Town of Mendocino as depicted on the [] Mendocino Town Land Use Map (Figure 4.13-3) and [] Mendocino Town Zoning Map (Mendocino Town Zoning Code Figure 1).